DCAN-Labs/BrainSwipes/docs/database.md

 - **tutorials**:
 Each key contains information for the identified tutorial.

-## maintenance
-Used to display a banner on the homepage announcing upcoming application outage.
-Set in the admin console.

-- **bannerStatus**:
-Boolean.
-Whether the maintenance banner is on.

-- **date**:
-The date to display in the maintenance banner.

 ## profilePics
 List of strings.
 Each string is a the name of a `.SVG` file in `static/profile_pics` available to be used as a profile picture.